-As at 31 December 2020, the Group stands as a guarantor of the indebtedness of the related party towards JSC TBC Bank for USD 20 million.
+As at 31 December 2021, the Group stands as a guarantor of the indebtedness of the related party towards JSC TBC Bank for USD 120 million.
 Under the guarantee agreement, the Group is liable for the total withdrawn loan balances in case of the event of default by the related party.
 The loans were negotiated in 2019 and mature in 2023.

-As at 31 December 2020, the withdrawn amount of the credit facilities was GEL 39,831 thousand, equivalent to EUR 9,900 thousand (31 December 2019: GEL 31,774 thousand, equivalent to EUR 9,900 thousand).
+As at 31 December 2021, the withdrawn amount of the credit facilities was GEL 17,257 thousand, equivalent to EUR 4,925 thousand (31 December 2020: GEL 39,831 thousand, equivalent to EUR 9,900 thousand).

 The amount of withdrawn credit related commitments represents the maximum accounting loss that would be recognised at the reporting date if counterparty failed completely to perform as contracted.
 Therefore, the total contractual commitments presented above do not necessarily represent future cash requirements, as these commitments may expire or terminate without being funded.
-As at 31 December 2020 and 2019 and as at the date these consolidated financial statements were authorised for issue, there was no event of default and the related party follows the loans' repayment schedules and therefore the financial instrument is allocated to Stage 1.
-Considering this and also after assessing the credit quality information of the related party entity, such as its performance under the loan agreement and key financial indicators, management believes that ECL is immaterial as at 31 December 2020 and 31 December 2019.
+As at 31 December 2021 and 2020 and, there was no event of default and the related party follows the loans' repayment schedules and therefore the financial instrument is allocated to Stage 1.
+As at the date these consolidated financial statements were authorised for issue the related party has fully repaid the outstanding loan.
+Considering this and also after assessing the credit quality information of the related party entity, such as its performance under the loan agreement and key financial indicators, management believes that ECL is immaterial as at 31 December 2021 and 31 December 2020.

-23. Subsidiaries
+22. Subsidiaries